Opening Hours Open 7 days a week

 • Proof of lawful residence

 Yes.
-Applicants must provide two referees who confirm your identity and suitability for British citizenship.
+Applicants must provide two referees who confirm their identity and suitability for British citizenship.
 One referee must be a professional person, and the other must hold a British passport.

 If your application is approved, you must attend a British citizenship ceremony organised by your local council.
 During the ceremony, you will: